spectrocloud/librarium/docs/docs-content/integrations/harbor-edge.md

 tags: ['packs', 'harbor-edge-native-config', 'system-app']
 ---

 Harbor is an open-source registry that secures artifacts with policies and role-based access control.
 You can install Harbor on your Edge clusters and use it to store all the images used by the cluster.
-After the initial download, the cluster can pull images from Harbor instead of an external registry, allowing your cluster to reboot containers or scale up locally within the cluster locally without a connection to the external network.
+After the initial download, the cluster can pull images from Harbor instead of an external registry, allowing your cluster to reboot containers or add new nodes without a connection to the external network.

-If you built your Edge artifacts using a content bundle, Harbor also stores all images in the Edge artifacts once the cluster is created.
-Together with a self-hosted instance of Palette, the Harbor Edge Native Config add-on removes the need for any connection to the external network and allows you to provision your Edge hosts in an air-gapped environment.

 ## Versions Supported